How to apply to change a nameShow more

 Where to applyShow more

-Applications to Register a Change of Name (any category) can be submitted by post or in person only at the Registry Office in Perth.
+Applications to register a change of name can be submitted by post or in person only at the Registry Office in Perth.

 Registry of Births, Deaths and Marriages